THE ART OF SCIENCE

 Find out more about what motivates our research here

-We are currently looking to appoint a postdoctoral researcher on our CRUK-funded programme.
+We are also currently looking to appoint a postdoctoral researcher on our CRUK-funded programme.

 The goal is to examine how kinases and phosphatases work together to control chromosome segregation and protect against cancer.
 We are primarily looking for a highly-motivated and ambitious postdoctoral researcher with a passion for science.
 Endless questions are more important than endless skills, but mitosis and/or microscopy experience would be advantageous.